Discover Online Scam Awareness: Detailed Explanation and Safety Insights

 - Limit sharing of personal information on public platforms

-Safe vs Risky Online Behavior
+Safe and Risky Actions Online

 How can someone identify a suspicious message?